 Learn, Do, Secure

-- Employees must familiarize themselves with the University’s IT Policies and comply with them.
+- Employees must familiarize themselves with the University’s IT policies and comply with them.

-- NEIU net IDs and passwords must not be used to register accounts on any IT system or website used for personal purposes, e.g., social media platforms, online retail stores, or online banking.
+- NEIU Net IDs and passwords must not be used to register accounts on any IT system or website used for personal purposes, e.g., social media platforms, online retail stores, or online banking.

 - Must have up-to-date and active antivirus protection enabled and where available, firewalls should be enabled.

-- Mobile devices such as laptops, tablets, smartphones and hardware tokens must not be kept in open view or left overnight in a vehicle.
+- Mobile devices such as laptops, tablets, smartphones, and hardware tokens must not be kept in open view or left overnight in a vehicle.

 - Mobile devices must be locked away in secure cabinets or drawers during long absences from the office and at the end of work, or carried along by the user if practical.

-- Lost or stolen devices must be reported as soon as possible to line managers, the police, and the Help Desk.
+- Lost or stolen devices must be reported as soon as possible to line managers, the police, and the IT Help Desk.

-Personal Devices Used for Work
+Personal COMPUTERS Used for Work

 The University will not monitor the content of personal devices.
 However, the University reserves the right to monitor and log all network traffic between such devices and university networks and systems.

-- A factory reset should be completed on the device before it is sold, transferred, exchanged or disposed of.
+- A factory reset should be completed on the device before it is sold, transferred, exchanged, or disposed of.